AndyYuen/simple-argo-example/README.md

 </pre>
 Pay attention to the 'indent 6' function call which specifies that the yaml code block needs to be preceded by 6 spaces.

-Note that the imageChange trigger in the generated mysql.yaml has been commented out to avoid the trigger from changing the image's value in DeploymentConfig causing Argo CD to constantly get out of sync.
+Note: The mysql DeploymentConfig's imageChange trigger changes the image name (initially left blank) causing Argo CD to constantly get out of sync.
+Although Argo CD allows ignoring differences at a specific JSON path, using RFC6902 JSON patches and JQ path expressions, I want to keep it simple.
+I just commented out the imageChange trigger and filled in the image name to get rid of the out-of-sync error.

 Helm does not have a convenient mechanism to generate a configmap object like kustomize's configMapGenerator.
 Hence, I am making use of this kustomize feature to generate a configmap based on kafka-sizing's application.properties file for my Helm chart.
 See Section 4 for details.

-### 3.1.3 Deploying the Helm Chart Without Argo CD
+### 3.1.3 Deploying My Helm Chart Without Argo CD
 All you need to do is switch to the project (namespace) you want to deploy in and run the helm command:
 <pre>
 # Switch to an existing project eg, helm-test